 When you weigh up both designs, it's hard to call it a contest.
 In terms of pure looks, the Apple Watch wins out here.
 And it's a design which is backed up by ample waterproofing, more sensors and customisation potential.
 But that's not to say there isn't a place for the Fenix 5 and its whole screws-in-the-bezel deal.
 If you're outdoorsy and want something which leans more rugged than svelte, you'll almost certainly feel more comfortable with Garmin's design.

-Apple Watch Series 3 v Garmin Fenix 5: Features and tracking
+Apple Watch Series 3 v Garmin Fenix 5: Sports features

 We understand that design is often a personal preference, but more concrete is the features that each pack in – it's here where smartwatch battles are generally decided.